proksee-project/proksee-cmd/docs/developer/assemble/assemble.md

 ### Evaluate Assembly

-Evaluates the assembly using QUAST.
-The pipeline uses a non-reference-based QUAST analysis, because of the difficulty of selecting a reference correctly and complication of needing to maintain either a database of references or the ability to download references on the fly.
+Evaluates the assembly using QUAST and an independent machine learning evaluation.
+For QUAST evaluation, the pipeline uses a non-reference-based QUAST analysis, because of the difficulty of selecting a reference correctly and complication of needing to maintain either a database of references or the ability to download references on the fly.
 Several assembly metrics are collected, including N50, number of contigs, L50, and total assembly size.
+For machine learning evaluation, the pipeline returns the prediction probability of the assembly resembling an NCBI Reference Sequence.
+The prediction probability is computed from a random forests machine learning model trained on curated NCBI assemblies with intra-species normalized assembly metrics including N50, number of contigs, L50, total assembly size and the overall gc content of the assembly.

 ## Stage 3: Expert Assembly